hpc/pavilion2/docs/tests/format.rst

 1. Every field in a test config can be inherited (except for inherits\_from).
-2. A field that takes a list (modules, cmds, etc.) are always completely overwritten by a new list.
+2. A field that takes a list (modules, cmds, etc.) are completely overwritten by a new list by default.
 (In the above example, the single command in the fs test command list overwrites the entire original command list.)
+3. You can add a plus to any 'list' key to extend that list with all The given items instead.
 3. A test can inherit from a test, which inherits from a test, and so on.
 4. Inheritance is resolved before permutations or any variables